 Can I Go Back to Original Medicare?

-Given the advantages of Medicare Advantage, it’s worth it for most people to investigate the Advantage plans available in their area to see if there is plan that better meets their personal medical situation and needs.
+Given the advantages of this program, it’s worth it for most people to investigate the Advantage plans available in their area to see if there is plan that better meets their personal medical situation and needs.

-BGA Insurance Group helps seniors choose a Medicare Advantage Plan for 2017 or 2018 in the following states and cities:
+BGA Insurance Group helps seniors choose their health insurance coverage for 2021 in the following states and cities:

 - Pennsylvania (Philadelphia area)